Sudanese army suspends ceasefire talks | Law-Order

 Clashes have also erupted outside the capital, including Darfur, a region in the far west of Sudan where a conflict that erupted in 2003 has flared on and off for years.
 The United Nations, some aid agencies, embassies and parts of Sudan's central government have moved operations out of the capital to Port Sudan on the Red Sea, which has remained calm.

 Burhan and Hemedti fell out over the chain of command and restructuring of the RSF under a planned transition to civilian rule.
 After conflict flared, Burhan sacked Hemedti as his deputy in the ruling council that had run Sudan since the two toppled autocratic Islamist President Omar al-Bashir in 2019.
-(Additional reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo and Dawit Endeshaw in Addis Ababa; writing by Michael Georgy; editing by Andrew Heavens, Edmund Blair and Mark Heinrich)
+(Additional reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo and Dawit Endeshaw in Addis Ababa; writing by Michael Georgy; editing by Edmund Blair, Mark Heinrich and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)